Senas23/DeployingAppService/README.md

 ```
 Please note, the TERRAFORM variable is a Terraform API token that is stored in as a Secret in the repository.

 Once I had this set as my Github Action, I had to edit my Terraform playbook to point it to the Terraform Cloud workspace.
 I added this [main.tf](https://github.com/metalstormbass/VulnerableAzure/blob/master/main.tf).
+I suggest adding a new file with this information so that it is easy to identify and modify.
 The one annoyance was that I could not use variables for this peice.
 For whatever reason, Terraform will not allow this.

 ```bash
 #This info is required for Github Actions to trigger the Terraform Cloud Deployment